mathetake/proxy-wasm-zig-sdk/README.md

 ## Build

-This requires the latest nightly 0.8.0 of Zig.
+This requires the latest tagged release of Zig.

 ```bash
 zig build